igorbrigadir/ishkurs-guide-dataset/README.md

 * `swf_data/`: Contains extracted text objects from swf files.

 * `genres.csv` Data:
-  - `genre`: the visible label on the button.
+  - `node`: The visible label on the button, sometimes different to Title.
-  - `title`: what loads in description box.
+  - `title`: What loads in description box.
-  - `aka`: if available, aka label.
+  - `aka`: If available, aka label.
-  - `type`: main section, eg: house, techno.
+  - `type`: Main section, eg: house, techno, hardcore etc.
-  - `group`: the "group" the genres are in, eg: "funk".
+  - `group`: The "group" the genres are in, eg: "funk".
-  - `decade`: 70s, 80s, 90s, etc.
+  - `decade`: 70s, 80s, 90s, etc. Roughly, some nodes are on the border in swf
-  - `file`: name of swf and txt file with description.
+  - `file`: Name of swf and txt file with description.
   - `description`: The text description of the genre.

 * `edges.csv` Data: